 Hey Grieving Mom,

 You wish Mother’s Day didn’t exist, don’t you?
 You have buried a precious child, and your arms ache to hold him.
 Of all days, you especially want him with you on Mother’s Day.
 You want to celebrate that you carried, birthed, and nurtured him.
 You want to bask in who he has become, not recall who he was.
 You long to see him alive and whole and want to inhale the scent that was only his.
 I know.
 I get that.
 Forget the cards, flowers, and chocolate.
-The only gift you desire is to have him walk through the door, throw his arms around you, and say as only he could say, “Hi, Mom.”
+The gift you long for is to have him walk through the door, throw his arms around you, and say as only he could say, “Hi, Mom.”

 I know your heart bleeds and your empty arms throb.
 I know that there is no greater sorrow in all the earth than that of losing a child.
 I understand why you might avoid public Mother’s Day celebrations, and instead visit the cemetery to see your child’s name written because no one speaks it anymore.
 And after lovingly planting a kiss on the cold stone that is his grave, you gingerly trace each letter of his sweet name with your finger, don’t you?
 Say his name bravely and boldly today, mom.